cpldcpu/DRAM_exploration/instruction_timing/README.md

    <img src="16bitnop.png" alt="16 bit nop" width="70%">
 </p>

+First thing to note is that the bare loop without any additional instructions takes 4 cycles to execute in SRAM and 6 cycles in Flash.
+The CH32V003 uses a QinkeV2 RISC-V2A with a 2 step pipeline and static `branch prediction`.
+Although not explain further in the processes manual, experimentally this seems to imply that branches are assumed to be not-taken by default.
+For taken branches, the pipeline is flushed and two additional cycles are added to the execution time.

+Accessing the Flash memory takes 2 additional cycles.
+It is not clear to me why, as I would have expected only one additional cycles due to the wait state.
+I am suspecting that it is not possible to abort the prefetch and all flash accesses are timed in steps of two cycles.
+This is also evident from the fact that the execution time of the loop is the same for 0 and 1 NOPs and 2/3 NOPs.

+Therefore the added penalty for fetching from a new flash address is either 1 or 2 cycles, depending on whether it has completed the last fetch or not.

+We see that both for execution from SRAM and Flash, the execution time increases on average by 1 cycle per 16 bit NOP instructions.

 ## 32 Bit NOP

 The plot below shows the instruction timing of the loop vs. number of inserted 32 bit NOP instructions.
 The 32 bit NOP instruction is defined as `mv x0,x0`